devlikeapro/waha-docs/content/en/docs/how-to/deploy/index.md

 ### Viewing the Logs

-To view the logs for the `whatsapp-http-api` service, run the command:
+To view the logs for the `waha` service, run the command:

 ```
-docker-compose logs -f whatsapp-http-api
+docker-compose logs -f waha
 ```

 This will show the logs in real-time.
-To view the logs for the `whatsapp-http-api-plus` service, replace `whatsapp-http-api` with `whatsapp-http-api-plus`.
+To view the logs for the `waha-plus` service, replace `waha` with `waha-plus`.

 To view the logs for a specific period, run the command: